rockstor/rockstor-doc/disk_pool_ops.rst

 * **ssd_spread**
 * **thread_pool**

-Select Disks Option
-^^^^^^^^^^^^^^^^^^^

-Available disks for a pool are visible.
-You can select one or more options depending on your RAID configuration.
+|

-Resize a pool
+Resizing a Pool
 -------------

+You can resize a Pool for one of the following reasons

+1. To change it's redundancy profile.
+For example, to go from a RAID10 to RAID1.

+2. To add more disks and increase it's capacity.

+3. To remove disks and decrease capacity.
+Removed disks can be reused for other Pools.

+Pool resize is an online operation that does not cause any access disruption.
+However, depending on the size of the Pool, it took take a long time to finish.

 A pool can be resized by adding more disks, removing disks or by modifying RAID level.
 Click on the pool (under 'Name' tab) that you want to resize from the displayed table of pools to enter the detail view.
 In the detail view, go to the *Overview* tab of the Web-UI that gives the details such as Usage, Compression and Mount Options, Disks in the pool.
 Now, click on the **Resize** button and a popup form with three options 1) Modify RAID level 2) Add Disks 3) Remove Disks is displayed.
 Select any one of the options and submit the form.
 Upon success, 1) If *Modify RAID level* is selected, then the message *Resize is initiated.
 A balance process is kicked off to redistribute data.
 It could take a while.
 You can check the status in the Balances tab.
 Its finish marks the success of resize.* is displayed.

 	      2) If *Add Disks* is selected, and if disks are available to be added to the pool, then upon success, the added disks are displayed.
 	      3) If *Remove Disks* is selected, and if disks are successfully removed, then the correct message is displayed.
 [NOTE : Suman to complete]

 .. image:: resize_pool.gif
    :scale: 65%